There are actually many places where you can get free boxes for packing and moving.

 Some experts believe that the largest items should be loaded in first to ensure you have the room necessary for them.
 Others believe that you should load the boxes in first, building a wall of Continue reading “How to load a moving truck”

-The #1 tip we can give you when it comes to packing a dish box is to use lots of packing paper.
+The #1 tip we can give you when it comes to packing a dish box is to use lots of packing paper, foam, and bubble wrap.
 You can never use too much paper.
 The more paper you are using, the more protection the items get.
 The #2 best tip is to contact a professional moving company to help with your move.
+Pro movers don’t damage stuff.

-Before we start packing, we must know the right size box to pack books
+Before we start packing books, we must know the right size box for them.
+Books are heavy!

 The book box is 1.5 cubic feet and measures 17”x12 3/8”x 12 3/8”.
 This box is the smallest of the standard-sized boxes, and because of that, it is the ideal choice for packing heavy items and small items.